 - Their spending can damage your credit rating.
 This is a crucial point because if spending goes unchecked, they could end up maxing out your credit; this can hurt your credit score in the future.

 - It won't build their credit history.
-While adding your child as an authorised user on your credit card can offer some benefits, it won't help them develop a credit history.
+While adding them as an authorised user on your credit card can offer some benefits, it won't help your kid develop a credit history.
 This is because the primary cardholder is the person responsible for making repayments.

 - A credit card enables them to shop where they want and buy items that you may consider to be a waste of money or inappropriate.